 Man uses other law firm, loses drivers licence

-After entering a guilty plea, the Local Court Magistrate determined that C’s drivers licence be disqualified for 30 months.
+After entering a guilty plea, the Local Court Magistrate determined that C’s drivers licence have a disqualification period of 30 months.
 In addition he had to pay fines.
 This was after his representation in the Local Court by another law firm.

 The time for lodging an appeal against the decision lapsed by the time he engaged the services of O’Brien Solicitors.